- Departments A-G

 Purpose: MHSA (or Proposition 63) was approved by voters in 2004.
 This Act imposes a 1% income tax on personal income in excess of $1 million in order to increase county mental health funding.
 MHSA is focused on creating an innovative mental health system that promotes wellness, recovery, and resiliency while decreasing stigma.
 Services are culturally competent, easier to access, and more effective in preventing and treating serious mental illness.
 Please select to view the latest version of the Amended MHSA as revised 01/27/2020

 MHSA is implemented through five (5) main Components:

 Latest News and Upcoming Events

 - MHSA partners with Merced College to provide FREE Psychosocial Rehabilitation classes designed to educate on recovery oriented services.
 For Spring 2021 Modules 1 and 3 are being offered.
 Register now for these virtual classes!

 - MHSA partners with Public Health to provide Health Education classes, workshops and trainings aimed to improve both mental and physical health.
 Call Public Health at (209) 381-1223 or email them at PublicHealthCOPE@countyofmerced.com to learn about upcoming classes or workshops.

-- Visit the MHSA Events and Campaigns Page to see recent event photos and learn more about these educational and inspiring events.
+- Visit the MHSA Events and Campaigns Page to access recent event photos and learn more about these educational and inspiring events.